segasai/q3c/README.md

                ) as ss ;
 ```

--  Nearest neighbor 2
+-  Nearest neighbour 2

-This query selects the only nearest neighbor for each row in your table.
+This query selects the only nearest neighbour for each row in your table.
 If there are no
-neighbors, the columns are filled with nulls.
+neighbours, the columns are filled with nulls.
 This query requires presence of some object id column with the index on the table.
 ```
 my_db# WITH x AS MATERIALIZED (
       SELECT *, ( SELECT objid FROM sdssdr9.phototag AS p WHERE q3c_join(m.ra, m.dec, p.ra, p.dec, 1./3600)